 For a company that says boldly, “File conversion made easy,” this straightforward animation is an excellent iteration of their brand’s motto.

 Playing in the background of the page are both cutscenes and gameplay experiences.
-Overlaid on the animation is the title of the game and their pitch, but it’s what’s behind it that is carefully placed to enhance nostalgia (Warcraft III was the best of their games; change my mind).
+Overlaid on the animation is the title of the game and its pitch, but it’s what’s behind it that is carefully placed to enhance nostalgia (Warcraft III was the best of their games; change my mind).
 It reminds players what they used to love and shows off a bit of the enhanced graphics of the re-released game.

 What can you do with Piktochart?
 The animation on their page will tell you.
 Animated typing writes a word under “Easy to Use” in front of “Maker.”
 Words like “Infographic,” “Social Graphic,” “Presentation” and “Print” all appear and are erased to make room for the next word.